michaelschrempf/fhj.swengb2016.course/slides/week2/lab02.md

 The challenge for your second homework is to implement a sierpinski triangle (depth = 7).
 Of course, the triangle should be constructed, that is to say your app should construct the sierpinski triangle programmatically.

-Your code should be pushed to your
+The repository should be named 'sierpinski-android'

+The implementation language is Scala.